 Why is early intervention important for autism?

-According to the National Institute of Child Health and Human Development (NICHD), early diagnosis of, and interventions for, autism are more likely to have major long-term positive effects on symptoms and later skills.
-ASD can sometimes be diagnosed in children before they are two years of age.
+According to the National Institute of Child Health and Human Development (NICHD), early diagnosis of and interventions for autism are more likely to have major long-term positive effects on symptoms and later skills.
+Doctors can sometimes diagnose ASD in children before they are two years of age.
 This is important, as some children with ASD, whose development has seemed typical up to that point, may start to regress after they turn two.

-Early intervention is vital for children with autism, and other developmental delays, as it not only gives the children the best start possible but also gives them the best opportunity to develop to their full potential.
-With early intervention, some children with ASD can even make so much progress that they are no longer on the autism spectrum when they are older.
+Early intervention is vital for children with autism and other developmental delays.
+It not only gives the children the best start possible, but it also gives them the best opportunity to develop to their full potential.
+With early intervention, some children with ASD can even make so much progress that they no longer meet the criteria for the autism spectrum when they

 Some examples of early intervention include family training, speech therapy, hearing impairment services, physical therapy, and nutrition services.
-The NICHD suggests starting integrated development and behavioral interventions as soon as a child has been diagnosed with ASD or when autism spectrum disorder is strongly suspected.
+The NICHD suggests starting integrated development and behavioral interventions as soon as a doctor diagnoses a child with ASD or when professionals strongly suspect autism spectrum disorder.

 Autism teaching strategies

-Preparing your classroom and lessons to support the needs of all children is important, and this is especially true if one or more of your learners have been diagnosed with ASD.
-Here are some teaching strategies to consider if you are working with children on the autism spectrum.
+Preparing your classroom and lessons to support the needs of all children is important.
+This is especially true if one or more of your learners have an ASD diagnosis.
+Here are some teaching strategies to consider if you work with children on the autism spectrum.

 Make a visual schedule

 Children with ASD usually have difficulty understanding the language they hear.
 However, they often possess strengths in processing information visually.
-Creating a visual schedule and posting it in a prominent place can provide structure and increase understanding of basic activities or events in the classroom.
-Visual cues can let children know what is coming up and how they should move from one activity to another which can help minimize anxiety.
+Creating a visual schedule and posting it in a prominent place provides structure and increases understanding of basic activities or events in the classroom.
+Visual cues can let children know what is coming up and how they should move from one activity to another which helps minimize anxiety.

 Have a consistent routine